 How do people with disabilities access arts education?
 What are the obstacles that keep them from learning, practicing and developing their own body of work?
 As society moves from considering art for disabled persons as therapy, towards seeing it as a way for them to become included and autonomous citizens, there is a need for mapping, tools, support systems and legal framework.

 CIAE (Creative Inclusion in Adult Education) was a 2-year Erasmus+ project coordinated by the Cope Foundation (Ireland).
 The working plan included:

 - a review of EU framework in inclusive art education for adults

-- guidelines for educators, art practitioners and cultural centres
+- creation of guidelines for educators, art practitioners and cultural centres

-After the first phase of the project, which included gathering guidelines, practices , stories and recommendations, the partners developed and tested the Inclusive Arts website that will be used as an "online toolkit" to be used by disabled and not disabled people.
-They also brainstormed and worked with two groups of disabled participants from Associazione Scuola Viva Onlus (Italy), and the Cope Foundation (Ireland), on identifying best practices and sharing individual artistic experiences from the field.
+The first phase of the project focused on gathering guidelines, practices, stories and recommendations.
+The partners then developed and tested the Inclusive Arts website that will be used as an "online toolkit" for disabled and not disabled people.
+They also regularly brainstormed with two groups of disabled participants from Associazione Scuola Viva Onlus (Italy), and the Cope Foundation (Ireland), on identifying best practices and sharing individual artistic experiences from the field.
 One important topic was discussing what real barriers ((educational, physical, financial, structural, and others) prevent disabled students from accessing high-level artistic schools.

 Cope Foundation (Ireland; coordinator)